Websoft9Archive/alibabacloud-platform/docs/else-troubleshooting.md

 Below are the most common problems caused by failures or setup errors.

-If you have already identified the cause of the problem as a VM, please read [AWS Virtual Machine Troubleshooting](https://docs.microsoft.com/en-us/AWS/virtual-machines/troubleshooting/).
+If you have already identified the cause of the problem as a VM, please read [AlibabaCloud Virtual Machine Troubleshooting](https://docs.microsoft.com/en-us/AlibabaCloud/virtual-machines/troubleshooting/).

 #### SFTP can't connect?